SirDifferential/website/whoami.md

 <iframe width="500" height="300" src="https://www.youtube.com/embed/A-6XqqYWzU8" frameborder="0" allowfullscreen></iframe>

-I'm employed as a software developer at Delicode Ltd, working with [NI mate](https://ni-mate.com/) and [Z-Vector](https://z-vector.com/) among other projects.
-My work mostly involves infrared depth sensors, computer vision, analytics & metrics, graphics programming, 3D software (Blender, Maya, Cinema 4D etc), VR, server administration, and customer support.
+I'm employed at [Delicode](https://www.delicode.com/) as a software developer.
+My work is mostly focused around infrared depth cameras, embedded devices, USB devices, computer vision, servers and customer service.
+I'm also the janitor for our office and ranked 3rd in our office frisbee golf ratings.

+[Delicode Signals](https://signals.delicode.com) is a people counting & analytics solution using infrared depth cameras.

-NI mate is a program that communicates with USB depth sensors and processes their depth images into usable data.
+[NI mate](https://ni-mate.com) is a program that communicates with USB depth sensors and processes their depth images into usable data.
 Examples of data that NI mate computes are skeleton joints from detected users, user location information, and floor planes.
 NI mate is used for interactive adverts, motion capture, education, and art installations.

-Z-Vector is a real-time VJ visualization tool that creates a 3D point-cloud based visualization out of the captured depth + color feed.
-Z-Vector has been used for several music videos, such as Kebu - Deep Blue and Phantom - Scars.
+[Z-Vector](https://z-vector.com) is a real-time VJ visualization tool that creates a 3D point-cloud based visualizations out of the captured depth + color feed using an infrared camera.
+Z-Vector has been used for several music videos, such as [Kebu - Deep Blue](https://www.youtube.com/watch?v=A-6XqqYWzU8) and [Phantom - Scars](https://www.youtube.com/watch?v=HFpou6izBQg).

 ### Tmi Jesse Kaukonen
 #### Entrepreneur (2010-2017)